Anthony96922/mpxgen/README.md

 `./mpxgen --audio stereo_44100.wav`

 A new audio file named "test.wav" will be made.
-This file is at 228 kHz sample rate so it needs to be resampled. ffmpeg can be used to to this.
+This file is at 228 kHz sample rate so it needs to be resampled. ffmpeg can be used to do this.
 Adjust volume as necessary.

-`ffmpeg -i test.wav -ar 192k -af mpx.wav`
+`ffmpeg -i test.wav -ar 192k mpx.wav`

 Play the newly created audio file: